Witchcraft (film series)

 Witchcraft is a horror film series, that as of March 2018, has 16 direct to video installments, making it one of the horror genre's longest-running interconnected series.
 It began in 1988, and most films focus, at least partially, on the character of William Spanner, who is a powerful warlock who fights for good despite having an evil lineage.

+In June 2025, it was announced that Dustin Ferguson would be directing a 17th installment.